Aisha Gomez: Public safety and police reform

 In 2020, Gomez represented the intersection in Minneapolis where the police murder of George Floyd took place.
 After Floyd was murdered, she released a statement saying, "This is why we talk about police abolition.
 There is no reform that can fix this system."
 Gomez authored legislation requiring departments of over 50 officers to institute civilian oversight boards to improve accountability.
-She has been critical of the Minneapolis police, especially their use of chemical agents on crowds, introducing legislation to ban the use of irritants and nonlethal ammunition, calling them "cruel and escalatory."
+She has been critical of the Minneapolis police, especially their use of chemical agents on crowds, introducing legislation to ban the use of irritants and nonlethal ammunition, calling them "cruel and escalatory".

-In 2021, Gomez cosigned a letter authored by U.S. Representative Ilhan Omar asking the Department of Justice to expand its investigation into the Minneapolis Police Department after Floyd's murder.
-During the 2021 Minneapolis mayoral election, she signed on to a letter that advocated for a "new mayor" who would do more to end racial disparities and increase public safety.
+In 2021, Gomez cosigned a letter by U.S. Representative Ilhan Omar asking the Department of Justice to expand its investigation into the Minneapolis Police Department after Floyd's murder.
+During the 2021 Minneapolis mayoral election, she signed on to a letter that advocated for a new mayor who would do more to end racial disparities and increase public safety.